-The unaudited pro forma combined financial information includes a statement of operations for the year ended December 31, 2003, and the nine months ended September 30, 2004 which assumes the acquisitions for Genisys Consulting, Inc., Meritage Technologies, Inc. and ZettaWorks LLC occurred on January 1, 2003 and an unaudited balance sheet at September 30, 2004, which assumes the ZettaWorks LLC acquisition occurred on that date (the Genisys Consulting, Inc., and Meritage Technologies, LLC, acquisitions occurred prior to September 30, 2004 and accordingly, their balances are already reflected at September 30, 2004).
+The unaudited pro forma combined financial information includes a statement of operations for the year ended December 31, 2004 which assumes the acquisitions for Genisys Consulting, Inc., Meritage Technologies, Inc. and ZettaWorks LLC occurred on January 1, 2004.

 On December 17, 2004, Perficient, Inc. (the "Company"), Perficient ZettaWorks, Inc., a Delaware corporation and a wholly-owned subsidiary of Perficient (the "Acquisition Sub") and ZettaWorks LLC ("ZettaWorks"), a Texas limited liability company, entered into an Asset Purchase Agreement (the "Purchase Agreement") pursuant to which Acquisition Sub acquired substantially all of the assets and assumed certain liabilities of ZettaWorks (the "Acquisition").
 The Acquisition closed on December 20, 2004.
-The total consideration paid in the Acquisition is \$11.4 million, which amount includes approximately \$2.9 million in cash and approximately \$7.8 million worth of the Company's common stock (1,193,179 shares of the Company's common stock), based on the average closing price of the Company's common stock for the three trading days immediately preceding the acquisition, and transaction costs of approximately \$0.7 million.
-The following unaudited pro forma condensed combined financial statements give effect to the acquisition by the Company of ZettaWorks.
-This acquisition will be accounted for as a purchase business combination.
+The total consideration paid in the Acquisition is \$11.4 million, which amount includes approximately \$2.9 million in cash and approximately \$7.8 million worth of the Company's common stock (1,193,179 shares of the Company's common stock), based on the average closing price of the Company's common stock for the three trading days immediately preceding the acquisition by the Company of ZettaWorks.
+This acquisition was accounted for as a purchase business combination.
 The consideration paid in the Acquisition has been preliminarily allocated to the tangible and identifiable intangible assets acquired and liabilities assumed according to their estimated respective fair values, with the excess purchase consideration being allocated to goodwill at the closing of the transaction.
-These unaudited pro forma condensed combined financial statements have been prepared from the historical consolidated financial statements of the Company's condensed combined financial statements as of December 20, 2004.
+These unaudited pro forma condensed combined financial statements have been prepared from the historical consolidated financial statements of the Company and ZettaWorks and should be read in conjunction therewith.
+The historical operating results of ZettaWorks reflected in the pro forma statement of operations do not include amounts of the Australian subsidiary of ZettaWorks.
+Those amounts are included in the historical financial statements of ZettaWorks include elsewhere herein.
+Operating results of ZettaWorks are included in operating results of the Company's condensed combined financial statements as of December 20, 2004.